C++ syntax: Exception handling

 Exception handling is used to communicate the existence of a runtime problem or error from where it was detected to where the issue can be handled.
 It permits this to be done in a uniform manner and separately from the main code, while detecting all errors.
 Should an error occur, an exception is thrown (raised), which is then caught by the nearest suitable exception handler.
 The exception causes the current scope to be exited, and also each outer scope (propagation) until a suitable handler is found, calling in turn the destructors of any objects in these exited scopes.
 At the same time, an exception is presented as an object carrying the data about the detected problem.

 Some C++ style guides, such as Google's, LLVM's, and Qt's, forbid the usage of exceptions.
+In some cases, exceptions cannot be used due to technical reasons.
+One such example is a critical component of an embedded system, where every operation must be guaranteed to complete within a specified amount of time.
+This cannot be determined with exceptions as no tools exist to determine the maximum time required for an exception to be handled.

 The exception-causing code is placed inside a try block.
 The exceptions are handled in separate catch blocks (the handlers); each try block can have multiple exception handlers, as it is visible in the example below.